Strategic Command (video game series): Third game engine

+Strategic Command: American Civil War, a game focusing on the 1861-65 American Civil War, and the first official game outside of the 20th century, followed in 2022, again based on the updated game engine of War in Europe.

 Reception

 Strategic Command games were given average to favorable reviews from game critics.
 GameSpot described the first game as being "a notch or two above Hasbro's Axis & Allies board game and nowhere near the daunting challenge of Avalon Hill's intimidating Third Reich", concluding that "fans of SSI's Clash of Steel from 1993 will feel right at home".
 Reviewers noticed a contrast between the game's interesting gameplay and rather plain graphics and sound effects.
 IGN commented: "loads of substance, but not much style," while Strategy Informer described the second game as being "for the hardcore of turn-based strategists, as otherwise you could soon be finding yourself turned away by the lack of visual and audio passion".